-If the departmental hearing officer has not received a response within 10 class days of the notification of these options, the departmental hearing officer shall, within the next five class days, schedule a departmental hearing.
-In case waiver of a hearing is not an option, the departmental hearing officer shall, within 10 class days of receiving the instructor's report, schedule a departmental hearing.
-To schedule a departmental hearing, the departmental hearing officer shall notify the instructor, the accused student and the accusing party, if other than the instructor, of the nature of the alleged violation and the time and date of the hearing as provided in Article 1.12.
+In case a waiver of a departmental hearing is not an option, the departmental hearing officer shall, within ten class days of receiving the instructor's report, schedule a departmental hearing.
+To schedule a departmental hearing, the departmental hearing officer shall notify the instructor, the accused student and the accusing party, if other than the instructor, of the nature of the alleged violation and the time and date of the hearing as provided in Article 1.13.
 Should any of the parties fail to appear, without good cause, at the departmental hearing, the departmental hearing officer may render a decision in their absence.

 Both the instructor and the student shall have an opportunity to present their cases during the above hearing.
 This may include the introduction of documents and/or physical evidence as well as statements from individuals who have knowledge of the circumstances.
+If either party intends to have individuals appear at the hearing for such statements, the departmental hearing officer must be notified at least three class days before the hearing.
 Both parties have an opportunity to examine the documents pertaining to the alleged violations during the hearing.

-If either party intends to have individuals appear at the hearing for such statements or as legal counsel, the departmental hearing officer must be notified at least three class days before the hearing.
-If either party will be advised by legal counsel, the hearing cannot be held with such counsel in attendance unless a representative from University of Houston legal counsel is also present.
+If either party intends to have legal counsel attend the hearing, the departmental hearing officer must be notified at least three class days before the hearing.
+The hearing cannot be held with such counsel in attendance unless a representative from University of Houston legal counsel is also present.
+If either party will be advised by legal counsel, this individual may attend the hearing but shall not directly participate in the hearing or enter into discussion with the parties present.